 Afterward, we can call

-ToTitleCase() and convert our desired string to title case:
+ToTitleCase() and convert our desired string to a title case:

 Console.WriteLine(textinfo.ToTitleCase("a tale oF tWo citIes")); Console.WriteLine(textinfo.ToTitleCase("harry potter and the Deathly hallows"));